komputeroverload/snowmen/README.md

 # snowmen
-Minetest mod that adds snowmen.
+Minetest Game mod that adds snowmen.

 To install, go to .minetest/mods/ and add the folder.